wildfly/quickstart/tasks-rs/README.md

 -----------

 This project demonstrates how to implement a JAX-RS service that uses JPA 2.0 persistence.

-The client uses HTTP to interact with the service.
-It builds on the *tasks* quickstarts which provide simple Task management with secure log in.
+* The client uses HTTP to interact with the service.
+It builds on the *tasks* quickstarts which provide simple Task management with secure login.

-The service interface is implemented using JAX-RS.
+* The service interface is implemented using JAX-RS.
 The SecurityContext JAX-RS annotation is used to inject the security details into each REST method.

 The application manages User and Task JPA entities.
 A user represents an authenticated principal and is associated with zero or more Tasks.
-Service methods validate that there is an authenticated principal and the first time a principal is seen a JPA User entity is created to correspond to the principal.
-JAX-RS methods are provided for associating Tasks with this User and for listing and removing Tasks.
+Service methods validate that there is an authenticated principal and the first time a principal is seen, a JPA User entity is created to correspond to the principal.
+JAX-RS annotated methods are provided for associating Tasks with this User and for listing and removing Tasks.

 System requirements